ceynri/fast-git/README.md

 > ⚠ Notes
 >
-> Since `npm run xxx` does not support pass-through of params, fast-tag will be restricted in usage:
+> Since `npm run xxx` does not support pass-through of params, fast-tag will be restricted in usage.
+For example:
 >
 > ```json
 > {